panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 let myObject = null;
 ```

-In this post you will learn about `null` value in JavaScript: its meaning, how to detect it, and the difference between `undefined` and `null`, and more.
+In this post, you will learn about `null` value in JavaScript: its meaning, how to detect `null`, understand the difference between `undefined` and `null`.

 ```toc
 ```